Resources for mentally and emotionally challenging times

 - Headspace Australia – with specific links for COVID-19 support.

 - Black Dog Institute – general mental health resources, including targeted support for COVID-19 – COVID-19: Resources for Anxiety & Stress and Working from home: a checklist to support your mental health.

 - Bite Back – Black Dog Resources for Youth.

-- Emerging Minds – including a toolkit for supporting children’s mental health during a pandemic (with skills applicable for all!)
+- Emerging Minds – including a variety of fantastic toolkits (with skills applicable for all!)

 - Headspace – also available as an App.